catenate/sharedo/sharedo.md

 [[git commit]]: Commit the latest changes.

-	git commit -a -m 'Rename lscmd to catdo.
-Link all object files that are dependencies of an executable.
-Take the sum of the long listing of a directory.
-Adding an environment variable resets its dependency to 0.'
+	git commit -a -m 'Comment on lit as a basic literate-programming tool.'

 [[git push]]: Push latest commits to the origin git server.